logicalclocks/feature-store-api/docs/hopsworksai/azure/upgrade.md

 You need to click on *Upgrade* to start the upgrade process.
 You will be prompted with the screen shown below to confirm your intention to upgrade:

+!!! note
+    No need to worry about the following message since this is done already in [Step 2](#step-2-add-upgrade-permissions-to-your-user-assigned-managed-identity)

+    **Make sure that your user assigned managed identity (hopsworks-doc-identity) includes the following permissions:
+    [ "Microsoft.Compute/virtualMachines/read", "Microsoft.Compute/virtualMachines/write", "Microsoft.Compute/disks/read", "Microsoft.Compute/disks/write" ]**

 <p align="center">
   <figure>
     <a  href="../../../assets/images/hopsworksai/azure/azure-upgrade-prompt.png">